 \$400 Million Term B Loan Facility.
 On June 18, 2014, we amended the Credit Facility such that we added an additional senior secured term loan facility in the aggregate principal amount of up to \$400.0 million to the Credit Facility.
 Proceeds from the term loan B were used to repay revolving loans under the Credit Facility, to repay our 3.75% convertible notes and to settle a part of the warrant transactions described below.
 The term loan B has a maturity date of January 15, 2021 and borrowings bear interest at an annual rate of LIBOR plus an adjustable margin, subject to a LIBOR floor of 0.75%.
-At December 31, 2015, the interest rate on the term loan B was LIBOR plus 2.75%.
-The term loan B amortizes in equal quarterly installments in aggregate annual amounts equal to 1.0% of the original principal amount of \$400.0 million, commencing on September 30, 2014, with the balance due at maturity.
+At December 31, 2016, the interest rate on the term loan B was LIBOR plus 2.75% and \$390.0 million remained outstanding.
+The term loan B amortizes in equal quarterly installments in aggregate annual amounts equal to 1.0% of the original principal amount of \$400.0 million with the balance due at maturity.
+In addition, if for any fiscal year, there is Excess Cash Flow (as defined in the agreement), an additional principal amount is required.
+We have not been required to make additional principal payments under the Excess Cash Flow requirement in 2016, 2015 or 2014.
 Amounts borrowed under the term loan B that are repaid or prepaid may not be reborrowed.
 At closing, we drew down on the term loan B in full.